 CSIR workshop: Cyber security in road and water infrastructure projects

-What is the Cyber Security Implementation Guideline of Rijkswaterstaat and how do you apply it?
+What is the Cyber Security Implementation Guideline and how do you apply it?

-This workshop explains how the CSIR works and how you as a contractor can apply it in an optimal way.
-This enables you to effectively comply with the cybersecurity frameworks set in the CSIR.
+This workshop explains the CSIR and how to apply it in an optimal way.
+This will enable you to effectively meet the cybersecurity frameworks set out in the CSIR.
 Whether you want to improve the digital resilience of the OT environment within your own organisation, or you are using the CSIR to carry out an assignment for Rijkswaterstaat, you will learn how to use the CSIR properly and efficiently.

 The target group of this workshop includes:

 - Public organizations (such as water boards)